 Google Sound Search Widget on Android

 Google recently announced an extra music search feature through the Google App.
-This music search also works similar to the Google Assistant’s music recognition service.
+This music search also works similarly to the Google Assistant’s music recognition service.

 You can enable the feature by just dragging and dropping the Google sound search widget to Android’s home screen.
 It also uses the Neural Networks and matching algorithms that Google Assistant uses.
 But, not much similar to the Google Now Playing, anyways.